5 Reasons Chuck Norris is Cool

 click to purchase

-6) Chuck Norris Was Good Friends With Bruce Lee
+6) Chuck Was Good Friends With Bruce Lee

 Chuck Norris vs. David Carradine – Lone Wolf McQuade